1. How long is your program?

 2. Who can attend the program?

-- Most clients are referred by a caseworker through Child and Family services, whether through a provincial office or Designated First Nation Authority.
+- Youth are referred by different methods such as a caseworker through Child and Family services, whether through a provincial office or Designated First Nation Authority.
+We accept referrals from Jordan’s Principle and other sources as well.
 There have been cases of private referrals over the years and we are open to discussing these on an individual basis.

 3. Who pays for the program services?